 When U.S. presidential candidate Donald Trump mused about the possibility of Japan, South Korea and Saudi Arabia developing their own nuclear weapons, it was probably not his intention to highlight the success of the nuclear nonproliferation regime or the policy of President Barack Obama's administration.

 Bernie Sanders recently spoke at some length about Israel, with the New York Daily News.
 Elliott Abrams analyzed the interview in The Weekly Standard, finding no hostility to the Jewish State—but confusion and misinformation.

 On April 5, 2009, President Obama gave a speech in Prague, calling nuclear terrorism "the most immediate and extreme threat to global security," and hosted the first Nuclear Security Summit (NSS) in Washington, DC in April 2010.
-Additional summits took place in Seoul in 2012 and in the Hague in 2014.
+Additional summits took place in Seoul in 2012, in the Hague in 2014, and the final session in Washington in 2016.
 The summit aims to secure nuclear material and encourage collaboration between countries to eliminate nuclear weapons.
+Additional documents are available on the State Department website.
 Countries report on their progress in securing their nuclear materials.

 Beginning on March 31, 2016, over fifty world leaders join President Barack Obama in Washington for the fourth and likely final Nuclear Security Summit (NSS).
 The Council on Foreign Relations (CFR) offers resources on the global challenge of securing nuclear materials.

 A frank conversation between China and the United States about the future of the Korean peninsula could pave the way for greater cooperation to stymie North Korean nuclear ambitions, writes CFR’s Scott Snyder.